Is a phonon excitation of a superfluid Bose gas a Goldstone boson?: Introduction

 \section{Introduction}

-It is widely believed that sound waves (phonons) in superfluid Bose gases and liquids are Goldstone bosons \cite{anderson1984,miransky1994,forster2018,powell2020}.
-On the other hand, phonons in the same gas (liquid) at $T>T_{\lambda}$ are no longer Goldstone bosons, but classical sound waves that exist due to the interaction of atoms with each other (recall that $T_{\lambda}$ is the transition temperature to the superfluid state).
+It is widely believed that sound waves (phonons) in superfluid ($T<T_{\lambda}$) Bose gases and liquids are Goldstone bosons \cite{anderson1984,miransky1994,forster2018,wezel2019,powell2020} (recall that $T_{\lambda}$ is the transition temperature to the superfluid state).
+On the other hand, phonons in the same gas (liquid) at $T>T_{\lambda}$ are no longer Goldstone bosons, but classical sound waves that exist due to the interaction of atoms with each other.
 This picture seems somewhat strange, since the interaction between atoms at $T<T_{\lambda}$ is exactly the same as at $T>T_{\lambda}$.
 Moreover, the single-phonon wave function of the Bose gas is invariant under permutations of atoms, so that a phonon is equally created by the motion of \textit{all} atoms, both those that are in the condensate and those that are not~\cite{fc1956,fey1972,yuv2}.
 In what follows we will try to find out whether phonons really become Goldstone bosons at $T<T_{\lambda}$.
 This is important for understanding the nature of the sound mode in superfluid systems and of the superfluidity phenomenon itself.

 A similarity between the nature of phonons and that of Goldstone bosons was substantiated in two ways.
 The simplest is to show that the second quantised Hamiltonian (Lagrangian, free energy) of a many-particle system is invariant under the $U(1)$-rotation $\hat{\Psi}(\mathbf{r},t)\rightarrow e^{i\alpha} \hat{\Psi}(\mathbf{r},t)$ (for the order parameter, $\Psi(\mathbf{r} ,t)\rightarrow e^{i\alpha}\Psi(\mathbf{r},t)$), while the order parameter $\Psi(\mathbf{r},t)$ is not invariant.
 This property was interpreted as a spontaneous breakdown of the continuous $U(1)$ symmetry, from whence authors concluded, by appealing to the theorem of J.~Goldstone \cite{goldstone1961,goldstone1962,coleman1973}, that there is a massless boson in the system.
 For a quantum-mechanical system, such a boson corresponds to a phonon~\cite{miransky1994,powell2020}.
-In this approach, the free energy (Lagrangian) is written phenomenologically and it is postulated that the order parameter and the condensate are the same.
+In this approach, the free energy (or Lagrangian) is written phenomenologically and it is postulated that the order parameter and the condensate are the same.